 The lowest overall points you could get for winning the division is 10 points, even if you are the only one in it.
-If you have more then ten people it is worth more overall points for two reasons.
+If you have more than ten people it is worth more overall points for two reasons.
 One it is harder to beat 13 people than 9 or even 2 other people, also I wanted to be able to give points to everyone that rode even the last place finisher!
 This way we don’t make it weighted heavily to or for against either situation (a lot or very few riders) because the individual can’t control that but the rider in a monstrous heat is rewarded a little bit.
 Hopefully everyone agrees on the happy medium.
-The final TRADITIONAL CABLE ranking will be determined by the riders top 2 out of 3 scores.
-The final FEATURES ONLY ranking will be determined by the riders top 3 out of 4 scores.
-There will be completely separate qualifying series.
+If there is 3 or more qualifying series per discipline the lowest score will be dropped per discipline.
+There will be completely separate qualifying series for PARK and FEATURES.

-In Traditional if you have to move down a division because of injury or whatever you can carry your points down with you.
+If you have to move down a division because of injury or whatever you can carry your points down with you.
 Example if I rode in Pro week 1 and got smoked but did earn 4 points I can carry those down to the advanced division since I was against harder competition.
-Now as far as moving up to a harder division, which will probably happen more often.
-Riders will receive 70% of the points they earned in the lesser division.
+Now as far as moving up to a harder division, which will probably happen more often, riders will receive 70% of the points they earned in the lesser division.
 So if I won beginner and realize I belong in Intermediate, I would be able to apply 7 pts to my overall intermediate score for week1.

 The scores will count but only for the park in which you rode that week.
 You can ride at multiple parks and even qualify for multiple parks, but the scores will be kept completely separate.